-Big Data, AI and Machine Learning are the buzzwords of these days.
-Data nerds but also business executives and politicians are talking about related opportunities and potential risks.
-But since when is this the case and how have interests developed over time?
-We address this question using Google Trend data.
+Big Data, AI and Machine Learning are today's buzzwords.
+Data nerds, business executives and politicians alike are talking about data-related opportunities and potential risks.
+But since when has this been the case and how have data-related interests developed over time?
+We've looked into this question using Google Trends data.

 Google search queries have become a powerful tool to capture the moving interests in our society.
-Nowadays, the verb to google is a commonly used term in many languages for finding information on a question or a topic online.
-Google Trends offers insights into the 3.5 billion search queries the search engine is processing every day.
+Across languages, the verb to google has become a commonly used term for finding information on a topic online.
+Google Trends offers insights into the 3.5 billion queries the search engine is processing each day.

-In order to analyze the development of interest in data science, we look at the interest in 5 data related keywords (Artificial Intelligence, Big Data, Business Intelligence, Data Science, Machine Learning) and their trends since 2009.
-The first figure shows quarterly data of the development in Germany over the last 8 years.
-Using quarters instead of months (or even weeks) reduces the noise and trends are easier to spot.
-Importantly, Google Trends reports all numbers relative to the search volume of the most popular search term where 100 reflects the highest search volume in the observed time period.
-The data therefore allow to analyze trends and compare volumes for different queries, but they do not offer any insights on the absolute search traffic.
+In order to analyze the development of interest in data science, we looked at the search interest in five data-related keywords (Artificial Intelligence, Big Data, Business Intelligence, Data Science, Machine Learning) and their trends since 2009.
+The first figure below shows quarterly data of the development in Germany over the past 8 years.
+Using quarters instead of months or weeks reduces the noise, and trends get easier to spot.
+Importantly, Google Trends states all its numbers relative to the search volume of the most popular search term, where 100 reflects the highest search volume in the observed time period.
+The data therefore allows us to analyze trends and compare volumes for different queries, but it does not offer any insights on the absolute search traffic.

-The graph shows a large increase in search queries for the term “Big Data”.
+The graph shows a large increase in search queries for the term “Big Data.”
 It took much longer for other common terms in the field of data science to take off.
-Interestingly, Machine Learning became the top search query overtaking even Big Data in 2017 after a rapid growth over the last two years.
-Data Science and Artificial Intelligence seem to be on the rise but remain on a relatively low level.
+Interestingly, Machine Learning has become the top search query, overtaking even Big Data in 2017.
+Data Science and Artificial Intelligence seem to be on the rise but remain at a lower level.

-How was the development in Germany compared to worldwide search queries?
-The figure below shows results for the same keywords based on global search queries.
-Overall, the trends are very similar.
-Big Data took off in 2012 and Machine Learning saw a rapid growth in the past years.
-An interesting difference is observable for Artificial Intelligence.
-While the trend in the last two years is comparable to the German case, the global level of AI search queries was high already in 2009.
+How does the German development compare to worldwide search queries?
+The figure below shows the results for the same keywords based on global search queries.
+Overall, the trends run very similarly.
+Big Data took off in 2012 and Machine Learning saw rapid growth in the past years.
+An interesting difference can be observed for Artificial Intelligence: While the global trend over the last two years matches the German trend, the global level of AI search queries had reached high levels in 2009 already.

-Overall, the graphs confirm the general impression that data science not only was but still is on the rise.
-These days, especially Machine Learning sees a strong growth in interest and it is even outpacing the more generic search term Big Data.
+The graphs confirm the general impression that data science has been and continues to be on the rise.
+Machine Learning especially is seeing strong growth and even managed to outpace the more generic search term Big Data.